GameDevCoder/portfolio/_clients/tayutau.md

 #### MotionPortrait

+I was in charge of implementing Motion Portrait as a Unity plugin for the game and supported both mobile platforms.

-I implemented a plugin for Unity and also built the necessary motion portrait binaries for iPhone and Android.
+I built the necessary motion portrait binaries for iPhone and Android.
 It was not a straight forward process as custom changes to the Motion Portrait rendering code were needed to get it to work.

 The iPhone side of the plugin was programmed with Objective C++.
 The Android side of the plugin was programmed with C++ and the Android NDK.